China–Peru relations

 China–Peru relations (中秘关系 (Zhōng mì guānxì); Relaciones China-Perú) are foreign relations between the People's Republic of China and the Republic of Peru.
-Peru is the first Latin American country which China established formal ties, which was done by the Qing dynasty in August 1875.
+Peru is the first Latin American country with which China established formal ties, which was done by the Qing dynasty in August 1875.
 Both nations are members of the Asia-Pacific Economic Cooperation and the United Nations.

 Relations between both nations went through three stages: Chinese coolieism as an institutionalization of human capital export to Latin America during the nineteenth century; the Maoist ideology transfer in the 1970s and 1980s; and, from the 1990s onwards, through international trade and cultural and Mandarin language centers—the Confucius Institute.

 History

 Relations were established more than 160 years ago, intertwined with local social imageries, power structures, and narratives.
 Peru established relations with the Qing dynasty with the signing of a treaty in Tianjin on June 26, 1874.
 Peru's first Resident Ambassador was named the next year, assuming his duties on May 20, 1878, while the Chinese ambassador would only reach Peru in 1883, after the War of the Pacific.
 Relations between both states started with the Coolie Trade and matured during the ‘Hundred Years weakness and poverty’ (Wang, 1993) from the 1840s to 1949 of the impoverished Qing China, followed by a republic divided by civil wars and invaded by Japan.

 After the establishment of the Republic of China, Peru maintained its relations with the new Kuomintang government.
 In 1944, the diplomatic status of the two countries was raised to embassy level, and high-level officials of the two countries exchanged frequent visits in the 1950s and 1960s.
 As a result of the Chinese Civil War, Peru closed its embassy in Beijing in 1946.